WebAssembly/wasi-nn/docs/Explainer.md

 ## Why Wasm for ML?
 Trained machine learning models are typically deployed on a variety of devices with different architectures and operating systems.
-Web Assembly provides an ideal portable form of deployment for those models.
+WebAssembly provides an ideal portable form of deployment for those models.

 ## Why WASI?